-- • - Combustible solid which burns but propagates flame with difficulty. - Avoid generating dust, particularly clouds of dust in a confined or unventilated space as dusts may form an explosive mixture with air, and any source of ignition, i.e. flame or spark, will cause fire or explosion.
-Dust clouds generated by the fine grinding of the solid are a particular hazard; accumulations of fine dust may burn rapidly and fiercely if ignited. - Dry dust can be charged electrostatically by turbulence, pneumatic transport, pouring, in exhaust ducts and during transport. - · Build-up of electrostatic charge may be prevented by bonding and grounding. - Powder handling equipment such as dust collectors, dryers and mills may require additional protection measures such as explosion venting.
+- · Solid which exhibits difficult combustion or is difficult to ignite. - Avoid generating dust, particularly clouds of dust in a confined or unventilated space as dusts may form an explosive mixture with air, and any source of ignition, i.e. flame or spark, will cause fire or explosion.
+Dust clouds generated by the fine grinding of the solid are a particular hazard; accumulations of fine dust may burn rapidly and fiercely if ignited. - Dry dust can be charged electrostatically by turbulence, pneumatic transport, pouring, in exhaust ducts and during transport. - Build-up of electrostatic charge may be prevented by bonding and grounding. - Powder handling equipment such as dust collectors, dryers and mills may require additional protection measures such as explosion venting.